By Amber Kemmis

 - Clicks on mobile apps or desktop softwares: Programs such as Skype or news apps often do not pass referring information and, thus, result in direct traffic.
 The best way to capture and analyze this further is to understand where your site links might be commonly used or placed digitally, including apps.

 - Secure (https) to non-secure sites (http): Since Google began emphasizing the importance of having a secure site, more websites are securely hosted, as indicated by the “https” in their URLs.
 Per the security protocol, however, any traffic going from a secure site to a non-secure site will not pass referral information.
 You can correct for this issue by updating your site to be secure through a third-party SSL certificate.

 When you look at your overall website traffic, a healthy amount of direct traffic is about 20 percent, according to web analytics pro Avinash Kaushik.
 However, with major web shifts that are disabling marketers from tracking the true source of traffic, it is likely we will see this percentage rise.
 Now, what about organic traffic?

 Organic traffic is the primary channel that inbound marketing strives to increase.
 This traffic is defined as visitors coming from a search engine, such as Google or Bing.
 This does not include paid search ads, but that doesn’t mean organic traffic isn’t impacted by paid search or display advertising, either positively or negatively.
 In general, people trust search engines, and sayings such as “just Google it” reinforce that humans are tied to the search engine.
 Thus, paid search, display, or even offline campaigns can drive searches, which may increase organic traffic while those campaigns are running.

-That said, we also know that organic search traffic as a whole has been negatively impacted by the layout changes Google made to search results last year, which caused some websites such as Wayfair to see 25 percent of clicks on desktop and 55 percent on mobile be lost to paid search results.
+That said, we also know that organic search traffic as a whole has been negatively impacted by the layout changes Google made to search results in recent years, which caused some websites such as Wayfair to see 25 percent of clicks on desktop and 55 percent on mobile be lost to paid search results.